QutEcoacoustics/research-blog/research/CongressKeynote/Congress-Keynote.md

 {% include figure.html src="Slides/Slide6.png" caption="Slide 6." %}

 Ecologists have long worked with spectrograms, two dimensional representations of sound, with time as the x-axis and frequency (Hertz or kilohertz) as the y-axis.
 Sound amplitude is coded by the grey-scale intensity.
 The typical spectrogram will be a few seconds long, or as long as required to demonstrate the animal call of interest.
-The above 60-second spectrogram illustrates the "kek-kek" call of the cryptic Lewin's Rail.
+The above 30-second spectrogram illustrates the "kek-kek" call of the cryptic Lewin's Rail.
 The recording was made on the outskirts of Brisbane City in 2010.
 The sounds at 8 kHz and above are due to crickets.
 There are at least four other birds calling.

 ---

 ## Slide 7: ... but the standard spectrogram does not scale!
 Unfortunately, if we want to prepare a spectrogram of a 24-hour recording at similar scale to that shown in the previous slide, we would require a computer screen 1.2 kilometers wide! ("A mile a day" in USA speak!)
 If instead, we squeeze a 24-hour recording into a standard audio software tool such as Audacity, we end up with a smeared-looking image, like the one below.
-This is because Audacity averages over the recording in order to achieve the three-orders-of-magnitude compression required to sqeeze it into the available space.
+This is because Audacity averages over the recording in order to achieve the three-orders-of-magnitude compression required to squeeze it into the available space.
 (Warning: do not try this unless you know how to fix a constipated computer!)
 Averaging renders most of the acoustic structure invisible.

 {% include figure.html src="Slides/Slide7.png" caption="Slide 7." %}